 As an obstetrician and gynaecologist specialising in fertility, I see a vast range of patients with infertility concerns.
-The starting point with patients is to always try and determine the cause of their infertility and whether any early fertility interventions can be implemented to achieve pregnancy success.
+The starting point with patients is to always try to determine the cause of their infertility and whether any early fertility interventions can be implemented to achieve pregnancy success.

 One such method of early intervention that I have been utilising for nearly six years is what is commonly known as the “poppy seed flush” or hysterosalpingography with oil contrast method.

-What is a hysterosalpingoraphy?
+What is a hysterosalpingography?

-The iodised poppy seed oil is inserted into the uterus and then an x-ray examination occurs of the woman’s uterus and fallopian tubes, using a special form of x-ray called fluoroscopy, to detect the contrast material (iodised poppy seed oil) and how easily it is moving through the fallopian tubes.
+The iodised poppy seed oil is inserted into the uterus and then an X-ray examination occurs of the woman’s uterus and fallopian tubes, using a special form of X-ray called fluoroscopy, to detect the contrast material (iodised poppy seed oil) and how easily it is moving through the fallopian tubes.

 The process entails flushing the woman’s fallopian tubes with the oil-based product, which often results in helping clear potential debris causing blockages that have previously hindered fertility.